AnsenYu/enuaccountmaker/README.md

 We now open names in lenght of 11 and 12, like bitcoin.enu (11 char) or ethereum.enu (12 char).
 The range of char is limited to only 1-5 a-z as a normal ENU/EOS mainnet account.

 ## Fee and resource
-The fee is 10 ENU for 11 in length and 2 ENU for 12.
+The fee is 10 ENU for 11 char in length and 2 ENU for 12 (virtually free considering the cost of buyram and resource).

 The smart contract will create a new account with the given name and public key for both owner and active permission.